RubendeBruin/DAVE/docs/groups.md

 A managed node:

 - shall not be edited directly.
-- shall not export python code (give_python_code returns an empty string)

 Managers shall:

 - Derive from Manager
-- take care of the creation of their managed nodes when producing python code
 - implement "depends_on".
 This is used for sorting the nodes before creating python code.
 These are the nodes that need to exist before the manager is created.
 - implement "managed_nodes" which return a list of all nodes that this manager manages.
 - implement "delete".
 This function deletes the manager and MAY delete managed nodes if needed.
 Typically a manager would delete the nodes it created.
-- for nodes that are not deleted: manager shall release management.
+- implement "creates(node)".
+This function returns True if the manager creates node "node".
+This means no python code needs to be exported for node "node"
+- take care of the creation of the managed nodes for which creates(node) returns True.

 ### Editing